mrbvrz/cheat-sheet/linux/packet-tracer-7-cannot-launch.md

-# Packet Tracer 7 on Elementary OS 5.0 Cannot Launch
+# Packet Tracer 7 Cannot Launch

+Packet Tracer is a network simulation tool provided by Cisco Systems.
+As of August 2017, Packet Tracer is available freely for Linux, Android, iOS and Windows.
+As part of the SUPINFO curriculum, we use Packet Tracer in Cisco Networking Courses.
+This how to install Packet Tracer on Ubuntu Linux and fix issues encountered during installation.

 ## Install Packet Tracer